-New development for town centre uses outside of the defined town centre boundary (or Primary Shopping Area in the case of retail uses) will be assessed in accordance with the National Planning Policy Framework sequential and impact tests.
-An impact test will be required for any proposed retail development outside of the Primary Shopping Area with a net sales floorspace of 1000sqm or more.
+New development for town centre uses outside of the defined town centre boundary (or Primary Shopping Area in the case of retail uses) will be assessed in accordance with the National Planning Policy Framework sequential test.
+An impact assessment will be required for any proposed retail development outside of the Primary Shopping Area with a net sales floorspace of 1000sqm or more.

-In the areas designated as local shopping parades, shopping and other town centre uses will be supported at ground floor level but a predominant shopping use (as defined in the Town and Country Planning (Use Classes) Order 1987 as amended) on ground floor premises will be retained.
-Where proposals would result in a dominance of non-retail uses there no longer being a predominant shopping use, this will only be acceptable where it can be demonstrated that retailing is no longer a viable use in that unit, particularly where it has remained vacant for a long period (normally a minimum of one year) and that reasonable attempts have been made to market it for retail purposes.
+In the areas designated as local shopping parades, shopping and other town centre uses will be supported at ground floor level but_a predominant shopping use (as defined in the Town and Country Planning (Use Classes) Order 1987 as amended) on ground floor premises will be retained.
+Where proposals would result in there no longer being a predominant shopping use, this will only be acceptable where it can be demonstrated that retail is no longer a viable use in that unit, particularly where it has remained vacant for a long period (normally a minimum of one year) and that reasonable attempts have been made to market it for retail purposes.